roni5/DockerDrupal/README.md

   At the end of the `onboardme` script, 4 browser tabs should be open, with mailcatcher, SOLR, Selenium Grid and a demo Drupal install running.
-First off, we'd check out the way the demo Drupla site is set up, and try to reproduce your own.
+First off, we'd check out the way the demo Drupal site is set up, and try to reproduce your own.

 # Read docs